-The Master in Learning and Teaching Spanish as a Foreign Language is part of the Teach & Learn in Spain Master Program and it is aimed at native English speakers who are interested in delving in the learning and teaching of Spanish as a second language.
+The Master in Learning and Teaching Spanish as a Foreign Language is part of the Teach & Learn in Spain Master Program and it is aimed at native English speakers who are interested in developing the skills for learning and teaching of Spanish as a second language.

 The focus of the program is on developing and enhancing knowledge and skills in language, language acquisition, and language instruction that are essential for both effective teaching and successful learning.
 It also provides guidance for understanding the process of second language acquisition in general, and Spanish in particular.

-This Master is accredited by the Universidad de Alcalá, public university recognized by the Spanish Ministry of Education.
+This is a one-year Master propio and is accredited by the Universidad de Alcalá, public university recognized by the Spanish Ministry of Education.

 - Training future teachers of Spanish as a second language considering the teaching-learning process of a diversity population of students and their background and context.